IsaacAndres/TODO-supabase-react/README.md

 Installation:

-Add `.env.local` file in te root of the proyect And setup the next values:
+Add `.env.local` file in the root of the proyect And setup the next values:

 ```
 REACT_APP_SUPABASE_URL=https://your-proyect-url.supabase.co